Exsolid/UnityToolbox/!Documentation/pages/ItemManagement.md

 	- @ref ItemManagementUsage
 	- @ref ItemManagementCustomItems

-The @ref UnityToolbox.Item.ItemManager "ItemManager" is built to ease the creation and usage of items.\n There are a few prerequisites for being able to use the manager:
+The @ref UnityToolbox.GameplayFeatures.Items.ItemManager "ItemManager" is built to ease the creation and usage of items.\n There are a few prerequisites for being able to use the manager:
 - The @ref GeneralSetupManagerSystem.
-- Having an @ref UnityToolbox.Item.ItemManager "ItemManager" within a scene, ideally within the "Master" scene.
+- Having an @ref UnityToolbox.GameplayFeatures.Items.ItemManager "ItemManager" within a scene, ideally within the "Master" scene.
 - All assets which should be used, need to be stored within a "Resource" folder.

 @section ItemManagementSettings Settings